jrobinson0529/colorFlipper/README.md

 # Color Flipper

-This project is to help you get comfortable with targeting elements and using a lot of what we have learned thus far together.
-It is meant to be fun and exciting and you can come back to this to implement things you have learned.

-A lot of the ideas will take you doing some research and asking questions.
-That is the point!
-So make sure to lean on your classmates and discover some cool stuff along the way together.

 Color Flipper is a tool that allows a user to do change the background of the page by a click of button.

-Your project can be styled according to your team's taste and what you invision for the persona that was selected.

 This application has two modes: Simple and Hex.

-**HINTS:**
-- PLAN OUT HOW you want to approach the project before starting.
-- Make some issue tickets to help you keep focus and track (not mandatory, but recommended)
-- use `document.querySelector('body').style.background = '{COLOR}';` to target the background color of the DOM.
-- To get a random element from an array on click, you may need to set the background and .innerHTML to a function.
-Check out this resource to see how you may approach this: https://css-tricks.com/snippets/javascript/select-random-item-array/

 ### Simple View
 - If the application is in simple mode when the user clicks the button, the background color will be chosen by predetermined colors.